ControlSystemStudio/phoebus/app/save-and-restore/app/doc/index.rst

 Overview
 --------

-The save-and-restore application can be used to take a snapshotData of a pre-defined list if PVs at a certain point in time, and write the persisted values back to the IOCs at some later point.
+The save-and-restore application can be used to take "snapshots" of a pre-defined list if PVs at a certain point in time, and write the persisted values back at some later point.

-The application depends on the save-and-restore service deployed on the network such that it can be accessed over HTTP.
+The application uses the save-and-restore service deployed on the network such that it can be accessed over HTTP(s).
 The URL of the service is specified in the save-and-restore.properties file or in the settings file pointed to on the command line.

 Connection to PVs works the same as for OPI control widgets.
 The preference org.phoebus.pv/default will determine